aldoestebanpaz/dotfiles-windows/README.md

 ## TODOS

 - Install and configure .NET SDK, Java SE (JDK), maven, MSYS2, Ruby, perl, vim or neovim or gvim.
-- Install vim plugins and configurations. (navigating to a symbol's definition, syntax highlighting, and error and warning markers (syntax checker or linter?))

 ## References